 God doesn’t just merely love; He is love.
 It is His being, His character, prioritizing, and therefore, the source of it.
-He is the only one who can love fully and ideally because love is who God is.
-If we do not know God, we will not know how it is to love genuinely.
+He is the only one who can do it fully and ideally because it is who God is.
+If we do not know God, we will not know how it is genuinely.
 1 John 4:8 says that anyone who doesn’t love doesn’t know the Lord.
-In understanding and drawing near God, we will learn how to love as He does.
+In understanding and drawing near God, we will learn how to do it as He does.

-1 John 4:16 tells us that God is love, and when we live in love, God also lives in us.
-When we finally learn and understand the truth of God’s love, we can then know how it is to love others.
-Because God lives in us, love lives in us, and we can share it with others so they, too, would experience His love.
+1 John 4:16 tells us that God is love, and when we live in it, God also lives in us.
+When we finally learn and understand the truth of God’s love, we can then know how it is to do it to others.

 Bible Verses About Love

-1 John 4:19 – We can love because it was God who loved us first.
+1 John 4:19 – We can be loving because it was God who loved us first.

 1 Peter 4:8 – The scripture tells us to love each other deeply because loving makes us willing to forgive plenty of sins.

-John 15:13 – The most extraordinary kind of love that someone can show is giving his life for his friends.
+John 15:13 – The most extraordinary kind is giving his life for his friends.

 1 John 4:18 – There is no fear wherever God’s love is because fear is driven away by His perfect love.

-1 Corinthians 16:14 – Love should be the driving force of everything that we do.
+1 Corinthians 16:14 – It should be the driving force of everything that we do.

 What are the Different Kinds of Love?